 An International Voice

-Roanoke Park Counseling has been a national and international voice creating public awareness of childhood sexual abuse for nearly 30 years, and is unique in its sole focus on providing specialized therapy services for adults who were sexually abused during their childhood years.
+Roanoke Park Counseling has been a national and international voice creating public awareness of childhood sexual abuse for 35 years, and is unique in its sole focus on providing specialized therapy services for adults who were sexually abused during their childhood years.
 RPC has also been nationally recognized for providing support groups for partners of survivors of child sexual abuse.

 Experts in the Field